-Some colleges and universities require a separate application for merit scholarships, while others automatically consider every student who applies to the school.
+Some colleges and universities require a separate application for merit scholarships, while others automatically consider every student who applies.
 It is important to note that many merit-based awards have an earlier deadline than the admissions deadline.
 Students should research their college choices thoroughly in order to meet all deadlines for awards.